[UPDATE 2014-10-20]: This tricks seems to cause high CPU usage in Yosemite, try using launchd instead.

 /Library/LaunchDaemons /Library/LaunchAgents /System/Library/LaunchDaemons /System/Library/LaunchAgents /Users/<username>/Library/LaunchAgents

 OS X has a lesser-known feature called Folder Actions.
 These allow you to run scripts when an item is added to a folder.
 You can set up a simple script that lets you know when an item is added to one of the folders above and then open it to see what was added.
-If it is not something you recognize or were expecting, delete it.
+If it is not something you recognize or expecting, delete it.

 Enable Folder Actions